4 Reasons to Have a Travel Credit Card With an Annual Fee

 When booking a car rental for your next road trip, remember that many credit cards will offer car rental insurance.

 This insurance will usually pay for the damages of and loss of a car rental -- make sure to read the fine print to see if there are any exclusions.

 The lesson here is: don’t get suckered by car-rental agencies into paying for loss damage waivers (LDW), which generally serves the same purpose as car rental insurance.

-At major U.S. car rental agencies such as Hertz, Avis and National, the typical loss damage waiver policy will cost an additional $9 per day.
-Third-party insurance providers like Allianz and AIG also provide rental car insurance for $9 per day.
+At major U.S. car rental agencies such as Hertz, Avis and National, the typical loss damage waiver policy can cost an additional $10 to $30 per day.
+Third-party insurance providers like Allianz and AIG also provide rental car insurance for $10 to $30 per day.